iKettles/framer-esm-utils/readme.md

 - `yarn run serve` This runs a local web server with the built code.
 - `yarn run build` This builds the code in `dist`.

+All the magic is in the `esmbuild` folder.
+Contributions are welcome.

 ## Features

 - Built on `esbuild` for speed and to support JavaScript, TypeScript and JSX.